-- 1. Make efficient use of land, and prioritise the use of previously developed land and buildings whilst respecting any constraints that exist.
+- 1. Make efficient use of land and prioritise the use of previously developed land and buildings whilst respecting any constraints that exist.

-6.4 The proposed development makes effective use of land which is already in residential use and falls within the NPPF's definition of previously developed land.
+6.4 The proposed development makes effective use of land and there will be no harmful encroachment into the countryside given the screened and contained nature of the site.
 The proposal complies with criterion 1.